qbittorrent/qBittorrent/CODING_GUIDELINES.md

 ## 8. Include guard

-`#pragma once` should be used instead of "include guard" in new code:
+`#pragma once` must be used instead of a "classic include guard":

 ```c++
 // examplewidget.h